projectcontour/contour/docs/about.md

 ### RDS

 RDS is most like a Kubernetes Ingress resource.
 RDS routes one of prefix, path, or regex to an Envoy Cluster.
-The name of the Envoy cluster can be synthesised from the backend field in the IngressSpec, something like `namespace/serviceName_servicePort`, which, because it is a selector, matches the CDS object returned from transforming Service objects.
+The name of the Envoy cluster can be synthesized from the backend field in the IngressSpec, something like `namespace/serviceName_servicePort`, which, because it is a selector, matches the CDS object returned from transforming Service objects.

 ## More about mapping